Trudeau warns blockade is causing ‘real harm to workers,’ as U.S. urges Canada to use federal powers

 I also spoke with @DrewDilkens, the Mayor of Windsor, about the illegal blockade of the Ambassador Bridge.
 We’re committed to helping the Mayor and the province get the situation under control – because it is causing real harm to workers and economies on both sides of the border.— Justin Trudeau (@JustinTrudeau) February 11, 2022

-The impact is also being felt in the United States, where a group of business leaders issued a statement Thursday saying the blockade was “adding to the significant supply chain strains on manufacturers and other businesses in the United States. … We are already seeing some production cuts, shift reductions, and temporary plant closures.”
+The impact is also being felt in the United States, where a group of business leaders, including the U.S. Chamber of Commerce, issued a statement Thursday warning the blockade was “adding to the significant supply chain strains on manufacturers and other businesses in the United States. … We are already seeing some production cuts, shift reductions, and temporary plant closures.”

-The White House also said Thursday it was monitoring the situation at the border “very closely” and that Cabinet officials were “engaged around the clock to bring this to a swift end.”
+The Biden administration said Thursday it was monitoring the situation at the border “very closely” and that Cabinet officials were “engaged around the clock to bring this to a swift end.”

 Homeland Security Secretary Alejandro Mayorkas and Transportation Secretary Pete Buttigieg urged their Canadian counterparts to “use federal powers to resolve this situation” and offered the support of their departments, the White House said.